tekumara/notes/setuptools.md

 During pip install, a wheel is built from the sdist.

-Be sure to delete the *dist/* and **.egg-info/* dirs before running `python setup.py sdist` otherwise the remnants of previous builds will be included.
+Be sure to delete the **.egg-info/* dir before running `python setup.py sdist` otherwise *SOURCES.txt* will contain remnants of previous builds (eg: files that have since been deleted).

 A package is a directory with a `__init.__.py` file.